junxit/us-congress-bills-117/metadata.md

 - 2021-02-03 — Rule provides for consideration of H. Res.
 72 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions.
 - 2021-02-03 — The House Committee on Rules reported an original measure, H. Rept.
 117-4, by Mr. McGovern.
 - 2021-02-03 — The House Committee on Rules reported an original measure, H. Rept.
 117-4, by Mr. McGovern.
+- 2021-02-04 — Considered as privileged matter. (consideration: CR H338-346)
+- 2021-02-04 — DEBATE - The House proceeded with one hour of debate on H. Res.
+91.
+- 2021-02-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-02-04 — On agreeing to the resolution Agreed to by the Yeas and Nays: 218 - 210 (Roll no. 23). (text: CR H338)
+- 2021-02-04 — On ordering the previous question Agreed to by the Yeas and Nays: 218 - 209 (Roll no. 22).
+- 2021-02-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 218 - 210 (Roll no. 23).(text: CR H338)